How to Determine the Value of a Business

 This article presents some ways to value a business, but the only true valuation is the one agreed upon by the buyer and the seller, after negotiation and full information.
 The more valuation methods you use, the closer you might get to a number.
 The more numbers you can gather, the better your estimate.

 Most business valuations are unrealistic because they don't consider outside or intangible factors.
-For example:
+Here are some examples of other factors in determining business valuation.

 The condition of the U.S economy affects all businesses in many ways, and local economies may have an even greater effect on your business.
 Consider economic factors in your expectation of the value of your business to a prospective buyer.